saf-dmitry/taskpaper-mode/scripting.md

 ### Sorting

-You can define your own sorting functions using the generic sorting function `taskpaper-sort-items-generic`.
+In addition to the existing sorting functions `taskpaper-sort-alpha` and `taskpaper-sort-by-type` you can define your own using the generic sorting function `taskpaper-sort-items-generic`.
 For details see the documentation string of this function.
 For example, the function below sorts items according to the value of the `@priority` tag.
 The sorting is done numerically, in ascending order.
 Items, which have no or empty `@priority` tag, are assumed to have 99 as priority value, effectively ending up at the bottom of the sorted list.

     (defun my-taskpaper-sort-by-priority ()
       "Sort items on a certain level by priority."